pelumi-guy/sorting_algorithms/README.md

 ## Sorting algorithms & Big O

-Sorting algorithms are used to arrange elements of an array/list in a specific order. </ br>
+Sorting algorithms are used to arrange elements of an array/list in a specific order.

 Big O notation is a mathematical notation that describes the limiting behavior of an algorithm as the input size tends towards a particular value or infinity.
 Big O notation is one of the most fundamental tools for computer scientists to analyze the cost of an algorithm.

 ## Learning Objectives